open-telemetry/opentelemetry-specification/specification/logs/semantic_conventions/events.md

 **Status**: [Experimental](../../document-status.md)

-This document describes the attributes of standalone Events that are represented by `LogRecord`s.
-Events are LogRecords that are shaped in a special way:
+This document describes the attributes of standalone Events that are represented in the data model by `LogRecord`s.
+Events are recorded as LogRecords that are shaped in a special way:

 - They have a LogRecord attribute `event.name` (and possibly other LogRecord attributes).
 - They have an InstrumentationScope with a non-empty `Name` and with an